nicholas22/bcps/README.md

 bcps - ByteCode Performance Statistics
 ====

-This AOP-like library plugs-in to your app as a Java Agent, allowing you to instrument methods that you find interesting in your code, for collecting and storing performance statistics easily, for later analysis.
+This AOP-style agent library plugs-in to your app as a Java Agent, allowing you to instrument methods that you find interesting.
+The injected bytecode collects and stores performance statistics without you having to necessarily adapt or change your code, for easy offline inspection.

-You don't have to make any changes to your code, or you can annotate which methods you want to instrument.
 The library uses low-latency and GC-free (no heap-allocating) techniques, to avoid being detrimental to your application's performance.